-A student who will be absent from the clinical area must call the clinical site and school and page the clinical instructor to notify of absence no later than (one) 1 hour prior to the scheduled clinical time.
+Any student who will be absent from the clinical must call both the clinical site and the College to notify of absence no later than (one) 1 hour prior to the scheduled clinical time.
 The student must state his/her name, the instructor, class and reason for absence.
-Students who will be more than 10 minutes late must call or page the instructor.
-(All clinical instructors will distribute their pager numbers to students at the beginning of the clinical rotation.
-It is the student's responsibility to call this number (page the instructor) prior to the beginning of clinical to inform him or her of an absence).